kkirtley/fastapi/README.md

 You can place these in separate modules or directly in `main.py` based on project complexity.
 The current repository may or may not include these details.

+## Logging

+Import the logger instance with the code below to inject into your files.

+from app.app_logger import logger

+Use: logger.warn("These are not the droids you are looking for!")

 ## Testing

 If you add tests or a testing framework (e.g., `pytest`), you can run them: